NUCES-Khi/matrixtimesvector-sas/assign1/readme.md

 **Graph 1: Time vs. Matrix Size**

 * Execution time increases with matrix size for all implementations due to growing computations.
-* Sequential implementation is slowest (limited to one core).
+* MPI Naive Implementation is the slowest..
 * OpenMP implementations generally outperform sequential, with tiling impact unclear for these matrix sizes.
 * MPI implementations show varying performance.
-Interestingly, the naive MPI version might be faster than the tiled version for the studied sizes, suggesting potential tiling overhead.
+Interestingly, the tiled MPI version might be faster than the naive version for the studied sizes.

 **Optimal implementation depends on matrix size and resources.** For smaller sizes, sequential might suffice.
 For larger sizes, parallel implementations (OpenMP or MPI) are necessary.
-While tiled MPI often excels, here the naive MPI version might be fastest.
+While tiled MPI often excels, here the naive OMP version might be fastest.
+The in-depth study is required in this case.

 **Graph 2: Average Time by Task File and Matrix Size**

 * Similar to Graph 1, execution time increases with matrix size for all task files.
 * Variation in execution time exists between task files for the same size due to factors like algorithms or task distribution.
-* Based on the graph, `mXv_naive_mpi_task_4` appears to be the fastest overall, suggesting the naive MPI implementation with task number 4 offers the most efficient approach for these matrix sizes.
+* Based on the graph, `mXv_omp_naiv_task_03` appears to be the fastest overall, suggesting the naive OMP implementation with task number 3 offers the most efficient approach for these matrix sizes.

-**Overall, the naive MPI implementation, particularly `mXv_naive_mpi_task_4`, might be most efficient for the studied sizes.
-This may be due to the tile size being set as one (1).
-Further investigation is needed to understand the performance variation and why naive MPI outperforms tiled MPI here.**
+**Overall, the naive OMP implementation, particularly `mXv_omp_naiv_task_03`, might be most efficient for the studied sizes.
+Further investigation is needed to understand the performance variation and why naive OMP outperforms tiled MPI and OMP here.**

 ## Major Problems Encountered